Your browser is not supported or outdated so some features of the site might not be available.

 Bose QuietComfort 35/QC35 Wireless 2016

 The Bose QuietComfort 35/QC35 Wireless 2016 are a better headset overall than the Beats Studio3 Wireless.
 The Bose have a more comfortable over-ear fit and stronger noise cancellation that will isolate better in noisy environments.
-On the upside, the Beats have a better wireless range and a faster charging battery life than the Bose.
-The Beats are also a bit more stable for sports and some will prefer their sleek and stylized over-ear design over the Bose's somewhat bland but more professional look.
+On the upside, the Beats have a better wireless range and a faster-charging battery life than the Bose.
+The Beats are also more stable for sports, and some will prefer their sleek and stylized over-ear design over the Bose's somewhat bland but more professional look.

 Plantronics BackBeat Pro 2 Wireless 2016

 The Plantronics BackBeat Pro 2 Wireless 2016 are a better wireless over-ear than the Beats Studio3 Wireless.
 The Beats have a slightly better-balanced default sound than the Plantronics.
-They're also more comfortable, portable, and have a sleeker design that's stable enough for the gym and sports.
-The Plantronics, on the other hand, have a better wireless range and battery life than the Beats.
+They're also more comfortable and portable and have a sleeker design that's stable enough for the gym and sports.
+On the other hand, the Plantronics have a better wireless range and battery life than the Beats.
 They also have easier-to-use controls with more functionality, and they sound a bit more exciting thanks to their deep and powerful bass range.

 + Show more